Diseases & Conditions

 Spiral fracture.
 The fracture line encircles the shaft like the stripes on a candy cane.
 A twisting force to the thigh causes this type of fracture.

 Femoral shaft fractures in young people are frequently due to some type of high-energy collision.
 The most common cause of femoral shaft fracture is a motor vehicle or motorcycle crash.
-Being hit by a car as a pedestrian is another common cause, as are falls from heights and gunshot wounds.
+Being hit by a car while walking is another common cause, as are falls from heights and gunshot wounds.

 A lower-force incident, such as a fall from standing, may cause a femoral shaft fracture in an older person who has weaker bones.

 A femoral shaft fracture usually causes immediate, severe pain.
 You will not be able to put weight on the injured leg, and it may look deformed—shorter than the other leg and no longer straight.